sanghviyashiitb/sanghviyashiitb.github.io/index.md

 I graduated from IIT Bombay with a dual degree in Electrical Engineering (B. Tech + M. Tech.) in 2018.
 My research interests include **computational imaging**, **inverse problems**, **signal processing** and intersection of these fields with **compressed sensing** and **machine learning**.
 You can find .pdf version of my CV [here](/Sanghvi_CV.pdf).

-I grew up in the wonderful city of Indore, located in the middle of India, which is famous for its [street food](https://www.youtube.com/watch?v=GDr2k9NbrHE) and being the cleanest place in the country.
+I grew up in the wonderful city of [Indore](https://goo.gl/maps/xwvc1zmCZwg5jVP27) which is famous for its [street food](https://www.youtube.com/watch?v=GDr2k9NbrHE) and being the cleanest place in the country.
 I have a younger sister - also pursuing a degree in Electrical Engineering from IIT Bombay.

 ### Recent Stuff
 * 1 June, 2020: Our lab's first paper at ICML 2020 - [One Size Fits All: Can We Train One Denoiser for All Noise Levels?](https://arxiv.org/abs/2005.09627)